VQE-generated quantum circuit dataset for machine learning: Introduction

 Several works have made efforts in this direction.
 Schatski \textit{et al.} \cite{ntangled} proposed a dataset consisting of parameterized quantum circuits with different structure whose parameters are optimized to give output states with certain values of entanglement.
+However, this dataset lacks data involving higher qubit counts, which is crucial for evaluating scalable quantum machine learning methods.
 Also, Huang \textit{et al.} \cite{Huang2021} proposed to relabel a classical dataset by outputs of quantum circuits so that the relabeled one is difficult to be learned by classical computers.
 These examples, while giving datasets that are possibly hard to learn by classical computers, are not plausible “real-world” quantum data.
-Note that Perrier, Youssry and Ferrie \cite{Perrier2022} provides a quantum dataset called QDataSet, but its aim is to provide a benchmark for classical machine learning applied to quantum physics, and therefore it does not fit to the context of this paper.
+Consequently, it remains unclear how insights or results from these datasets could translate into realistic scenarios or tangible real-world benefits.
+Perrier, Youssry and Ferrie \cite{Perrier2022} provides a quantum dataset called QDataSet, but its aim is to provide a benchmark for classical machine learning applied to quantum physics, and therefore it does not fit to the context of this paper.
+An example of a quantum-classical dataset in which quantum and classical methods have relatively good performance is instead MNISQ~\cite{placidi2023mnisq}, which was introduced after the present work.
+In our work, we apply machine learning techniques, such as classification or clustering, directly to quantum circuits as input data.
+Moreover, these quantum circuits originate from practically important quantum computations and are of sufficient scale to meaningfully evaluate their usefulness on current or near-future quantum hardware.

-In this work, we propose a more practical machine learning task that we expect to naturally arise in near future and in real-world: a clustering and classification of many quantum circuits, and provide an elementary dataset for this task.
-A successful model that can perform such a task could be beneficial to providers of cloud quantum computers; it would allow them to understand the preferences of their users by analyzing circuits submitted by them.
+In this work, we propose a more practical machine learning task that we expect to naturally arise in near the future and in the real-world: a clustering and classification of many quantum circuits, and provide an elementary dataset for this task.
+A successful model that can perform such a task could be beneficial to providers of cloud quantum computers as depicted in Fig.~\ref{overview}, it would allow them to understand the preferences of their users by analyzing circuits submitted by them.
 While there are many possible ways to analyze the circuits, in this work, we focus on a setting where the providers want to cluster or classify circuits based on their similarity of output states.
 This task is easy when we have access to quantum computers because similarity, which can be measured in terms of overlaps between output states, can be readily estimated on them.
-Such estimation is likely to be hard for classical computers when a quantum circuit is large enough.
+Such estimation is likely to be hard for classical computers when a quantum circuit is large enough \cite{doi:10.1137/S0097539796300921}.